wbolster/plyvel/doc/api.rst

 :py:meth:`DB.iterator` method is only required for additional functionality.

-Plyvel uses standard exceptions like ``TypeError`` and ``ValueError`` as much as poissble.
+Plyvel uses standard exceptions like ``TypeError`` and ``ValueError`` as much as possible.
 For LevelDB specific errors, Plyvel may raise a few custom exceptions:
 :py:class:`Error`, :py:class:`IOError`, and :py:class:`CorruptionError`.

 Most of the terminology in the Plyvel API comes straight from the LevelDB API.